Enable Logical Replication

-Connect to your Crunchy Bridge Postgres through the postgres
+Connect to your Crunchy Bridge Postgres through thepostgres user and run the below commands:

 The PeerDB user must not be restricted by RLS policies, as it can lead to missing data.
 You can disable RLS policies for the user by running the below command: